VUEngine/VUEngine-Core/readme.md

 - Useful classes to speed up the content creation process:
 	- Container: for transformation propagation (translation/rotation/scaling)
 	- Entity: a container with a list of sprites (a "visual object")
-	- AnimatedEntity: an entity with animated sprites
+	- Entity: an entity with animated sprites
-	- Actor: animated entity that has a physical body and can resolve collisions
+	- StatefulActor: animated entity that has a physical body and can resolve collisions

 LICENSE